lsawade/introduction-to-conda/docs/creating-a-package/creating-a-python-package.md

+---
+layout: default
+title: Creating a Python Package
+parent: Creating a Package
+nav_order: 6
+---

-# Creating a Python Pacakge Pypi-style
+# Creating a Python Package Pypi-style

 As a part of the workshop we will learn how to create an anconda package.
 For that, we need to understand the parebone needs for a pyhton package.